 #3 – So far, it was like flirting with the idea of being spiritual.

 It’s true for everything – we take time to gauge the benefits before we commit deeper into anything.
-The moment you began becoming inconsistent with your spiritual practices, if you felt compelled to bring the routine back, it’s your subconscious mind’s way of letting you know that the practices were working for you.
+The moment you begin becoming inconsistent with your spiritual practices, if you feel compelled to bring the routine back, it’s your subconscious mind’s way of letting you know that the practices were working for you.

 But maybe something about the practices was off.
 That’s why you stopped.
 Then, this purely requires a behavioural psychology level approach but is just as important to help you stop judging yourself and truly understand yourself better.

 So for example, it could mean that you were meditating at a time that you no longer want to because something else requires your attention now.
-So just move meditation into a different part of the day.
+In that case, just move meditation into a different part of the day.

 Or maybe, the length of your meditations was too long and you don’t want to do that on a daily basis.
 Then see if you can switch that up, and do longer ones only on Sundays?